 If you know me at all, you would know that I absolutely LOVE Pendaflex products.
 However, at one point I purchased lower quality brand hanging file folders and regular file folders.
 Did I mention that I love office supplies?
 If you are the type, you can relate.
 I may have to do some research on this addiction.
 My parents and uncle had it too.
 I wonder if it is hereditary.
 But, I digress…

 Then, I visualized my how I want my garage and office to look.
 Nope, those file folders were not in the picture.
-If it is all too much, get rid of it and when you need more, get a fresh new box of files or whatever it is you are holding onto.
+If it is all too much, get rid of it and when you need more, get a fresh new box of files or whatever it is you got rid of.

 1. Made a full pot of coffee and ate a piece of chocolate chip banana bread.